Study Abroad Program Overview

 University of Botswana

-This EAP program is affiliated with the Council on International Educational Exchange (CIEE).
+This UCEAP program is affiliated with the Council on International Educational Exchange (CIEE).
 CIEE was founded in 1947 as a nonprofit, non-governmental organization with the mission “to help people gain understanding, acquire knowledge, and develop skills for living in a globally interdependent and culturally diverse world.”

 Participation in UCEAP is a great value!
 The cost of studying abroad on UCEAP programs is typically less than that of non-UC study abroad programs.
 The dollar figures listed in the chart below represent an estimate of: 1) the UCEAP fees for the current year, and 2) the additional amount needed to cover your living expenses in this location.
 Estimates for personal travel, entertainment and Non-Resident (out of state) Fees are not included.